WYC401/WYC_function/bunchcomputing/README.md

 <!-- badges: end -->

-The goal of bunchcomputing is to compute summary statistics(means,median) on every columns in the dataframe.
+The goal of bunchcomputing is to compute summary statistics(means,median) on every column in the dataframe.

 ## Installation